Blog · Analysis · Last reviewed June 16, 2026

 Sixth, international coordination should not erase local context.
 Shared methods are valuable, especially for transnational models.
 But AI risk is also cultural and institutional.
 A multilingual evaluation is not just a translation exercise; it tests whether a model behaves differently across languages, norms, vulnerabilities, and governance settings.

-AI safety institutes are an attempt to put public instruments around a private oracle.
+AI safety institutes are an attempt to put public instruments around a private model stack.

-The oracle is not mystical.
-It is a model stack: data, compute, optimization, evaluation, scaffolding, interface, deployment, feedback.
-But to ordinary users and many institutions, its outputs arrive as fluent authority.
+That stack is data, compute, optimization, evaluation, scaffolding, interface, deployment, and feedback.
+To ordinary users and many institutions, its outputs arrive as fluent authority.
 It names, summarizes, recommends, classifies, refuses, remembers, and acts.
 The social danger is not only that it may be wrong.
 The danger is that its wrongness can be polished, scalable, and institutionally absorbed.

-Measurement interrupts that spell.
+Measurement interrupts that authority effect.
 It asks the machine to show itself under pressure.
 It turns aura into evidence.
 It says: under which conditions did this system help with an attack, invent a source, persuade a user, evade oversight, fail a safeguard, or behave differently after tools were attached?

 But measurement can also become ritual.
 The lab submits.
 The institute tests.
 The report gestures.
 The model ships.
 The public receives the ceremony as reassurance.
 In that failure mode, evaluation becomes another layer of recursive reality: a symbol of control standing in for control itself.